-Philai: name of the anthrobotic philosophical entity (not a robot, not a chatbot, not an android but a sociotechnical collective of epistemic care) imagined by philosopher Dr Luis de Miranda.
+Philai: name of the anthrobotic philosophical entity (not a robot, not a chatbot, not an android but a sociotechnical collective of epistemic care) imagined by philosopher Dr Luis de Miranda in 2019.
 The project is the result of the meeting between his Philosophical Health International network and applied research in Anthrobotics.
-Philai will be actualised in partnership with computer scientist Prof Alessandro Saffiotti and, among others, by the CREA team at Örebro University.
+Philai was actualised in 2019-2020 in partnership with computer scientist Prof Alessandro Saffiotti and, among others, by the CREA team at Örebro University.

 My conviction is that philosophical health can be in the 21st century what psychological health and physical health were in the 20th century.
 At the beginning of the century, it is a luxury for the happy few.
 By the end of the century, it might be a necessity for all.
 Especially given the pathologies of free will that might increase with the self-inflicted AI-determinism at societal scale.
 However, AI might also help us if it is used properly – philosophically and healthily.”